fnauman/ML_alpha2/README.md

 ```

 Some notebooks assume that the data is already downloaded and is in a folder "alpha2/".

+If you have trouble running the code, please raise an issue.

 ## Summary of runs reported in the paper